Sahasrara

-Sahasrara (सहस्रार, IAST: Sahasrāra, "thousand-petalled", with many alternative names and spellings) or the crown chakra is considered the seventh primary chakra in some yoga traditions.
+Sahasrara (सहस्रार, IAST: Sahasrāra, "thousand-petalled", with many alternative names and spellings) or the crown chakra is considered the seventh primary chakra in Sanatan yoga traditions.
+The chakra is represented by the colour violet.

 Hatha yoga

 The Sahasrara is described in a few medieval hatha yoga texts including the Śivasaṃhitā and the Tirumantiram, but not within the Paścimāmnāya and Nath traditions; the Kubjikamatatantra describes only the six lower chakras.
-The scriptures vary in the position of the Sahasrara; the Siva Samhita states that it is beyond the body, whereas others place it at the fontanelle or brahmarandhra on the top of the head where the soul leaves the body at death.
+The scriptures vary in the position of the Sahasrara; the Shiva Samhita states that it is beyond the body, whereas others place it at the fontanelle or brahmarandhra on the top of the head where the soul leaves the body at death.

 Description

+Location

+Sahasara is located at the top of the cranium.

+Appearance

-The Sahasrara is described as a lotus flower with 1,000 petals of different colors.
+Sahasrara is described as a lotus flower with 1,000 petals of different colors.
 These are arranged in 20 layers, each with approximately 50 petals.
 The pericarp is golden and within it a circular moon region is inscribed with a luminous triangle, which can be either upward- or downward-pointing.

+Seed Mantra

+According to some Tantra traditions Sahasara chakra has no seed syllable, but rather silence, because it is perceived as beyond audible sound.
+Some take this to mean Visarga, the sound following the utterance of a sound, but not the sound itself.
+Others connect it to Om, like Ajna Chakra.

+Petals

+Compared to the other chakras, due to the quantity of the petals, there are no Sanskrit syllables inscribed.